Bretons

-The Bretons (/ˈbrɛtɒnz, -ənz, -ɒ̃z/; Bretoned or Vretoned, /br/) are an ethnic group native to Brittany, north-western France.
+The Bretons (/ˈbrɛtɒnz, -ənz, -ɒ̃z/; Bretoned or Vretoned, /br/) are a Celtic ethnic group native to Brittany, north-western France.
 Originally, the demonym designated groups of Brittonic speakers who emigrated from southwestern Great Britain, particularly Cornwall and Devon, mostly during the Anglo-Saxon settlement of Britain.
 They migrated in waves from the 3rd to 9th century (most heavily from 450 to 600) to the west of Armorica.
 That western part of Armorica was subsequently named after them, as were the inhabitants.

-The main traditional language of Brittany is Breton (Brezhoneg), spoken in Lower Brittany (i.e., the western part of the peninsula).
+The traditional language of Brittany is Breton (Brezhoneg), a Celtic language of the Brittonic branch now mostly spoken in Lower Brittany (i.e., the western part of the peninsula).
 Breton is spoken by around 206,000 people as of 2013.
 The other principal minority language of Brittany is Gallo, a Romance language; Gallo is spoken only in Upper Brittany, where Breton used to be spoken as well but it has seen a decline and has been less dominant in Upper Brittany since around the year 900.
 Currently, most Bretons' native language is standard French.

 Historically, Brittany and its people have been counted as one of the six Celtic nations.
 The actual number of Bretons in Brittany and France as a whole is difficult to assess as the government of France does not collect statistics on ethnicity.
 The population of Brittany, based on a January 2007 estimate, was 4,365,500.
 There is reason to believe that this number includes the department of Loire-Atlantique, which the Vichy government separated from historical Brittany in 1941.

 It is said that, in 1914, over one million people spoke Breton west of the boundary between the Breton and Gallo-speaking region—roughly 90% of the population of the western half of Brittany.
 In 1945, Breton speakers consisted about 75% of the population.
 In 2018, a study commissioned by the administrative region of Brittany (Loire-Atlantique included) revealed that 5.5% of Bretons considered that they spoke the language (around 213,000 people).
 In 2024, according to a new study, 2.7% of people surveyed said they spoke Breton very well or fairly well (around 107,000 people).
 However, the average age of Breton speakers has fallen from 70 in 2018, to 58.5 in 2024.

 A strong historical emigration has created a Breton diaspora within the French borders and in the overseas departments and territories of France; it is mainly established in the Paris area, where more than one million people claim Breton heritage.
 Many Breton families have also migrated to the Americas, predominantly to Canada (mostly Quebec and Atlantic Canada) and the United States.
 The only places outside Brittany that still retain significant Breton customs are in Île-de-France (mainly Quartier de Montparnasse in Paris), Le Havre and Îles des Saintes, where a group of Breton families settled in the mid-17th century.